 Visit NYC’s tiniest Mmuseumm

 Talking about hidden gems in New York, we just have to mention one of the quirkiest museums in town.
 Located inside a freight elevator, MMuseum (pronounced museum) is the tiniest museum in New York.
 The museum displays artifacts and collections that are overlooked or ignored by most other museums.
 Some of the most interesting items in the museum are the shoe that was thrown at George W. Bush, a collection of personal possessions found in the Pacific, a collection of home-made weapons and many other quirky items.
+If you like museums and want to see the best NYC has to offer, consider getting a City Pass and saving up to 44% on visiting New York’s most famous attractions.

 See the largest tax-funded cemetery in the world- Hart Island